 In addition, the interest from the FLP can be placed in a trust, adding a further layer of protection from federal taxation and asset seizure.

 Since the partnership is kept within family relationships, assets are protected from events such as divorce.
 When the partnership agreement is properly structured, shares held by a former spouse must be transferred back to the family.
-This prevents creditors from seizing assets as the result of a failed marriage or other family circumstance.
+This prevents creditors from seizing assets as the result of a failed marriage or other family circumstances.

 Of course, in order to be truly effective, a limited family partnership must be structured properly.
 The attorneys at Hart David Carson LLP can provide legal guidance when drafting the partnership agreement documents, so contact us if you feel that an FLP would be a good avenue for you to take.